-Fall session, Level 1 (From Cosmology to Space Mission Planning)
+Fall session, Year 1 (From Cosmology to Space Mission Planning)

 We start our year-long astrobiology course with a discussion on the deep concepts of cosmology and physics, such as time, space, matter and gravity, building a foundation for our future explorations, and helping the students to see themselves on a cosmic scale.
 From there, we move on to discuss the origin and properties of the Solar System, and briefly touch on the properties of the Sun.

-Winter session, Level 1 (From Complexity to Paleontology)
+Winter session, Year 1 (From Complexity to Paleontology)

 It is time to wet our toes in the vast ocean of astrobiology.
-In the beginning of the session, we focus on the definition of life, as well as learn about various self-organizing processes in nature, including examples from physics, chemistry, biology, ecology and sociology.
-The students learn to notice and recognize complexity and emergent phenomena, get familiar with the “Game of Life” simulation, and get introduced to the early ideas on the origin of life, including the “primordial soup”.
+In the beginning of the session, we focus on the definition of life, as well as learn about various self-organizing processes in nature.
+We talk about atomic structure and evolution of chemical elements, from hydrogen to the heavier ones, in the process of nucleosynthesis, and the basic chemicals of life.
+The students learn to notice and recognize complexity and emergent phenomena, get familiar with the “Game of Life” simulation, and introduced to the early ideas on the origin of life, including the “primordial soup”.

-After excursion into paleontology, we look up at the sky, and notice that astronomy is also a type of science that involves travelling back in time.
-We devote this part of the curriculum to the nature of light, and the ways we can use it to learn about the far-away objects that we cannot touch, or see in real time - along with illusions that might await us as we do so.
+We look up and notice that astronomy is also a type of science that involves travelling back in time.
+We devote the beginning of the session to the nature of light, and the ways we can use it to learn about the far-away objects that we cannot touch, or see in real time - along with illusions that might await us as we do so.

-Fall session, Level 2 (Big History and Strange forms of life)
+Fall session, Year 2 (Big History and Strange forms of life)

 We start the second year with a debate on anthropocentrism, and some examples from the recent history.
 Our next topic is “Big History” -- history in the cosmic context.
-We wonder about the life cycle of a star, cosmic heterogeneity and the role of cataclysms on different scales, including the Gaian Bottleneck.
-We continue on with a survey of current astrobiological missions, trying to anticipate some best and worst outcomes.
+We wonder about the life cycle of a star, cosmic heterogeneity and the role of cataclysms on different scales, including the Gaian Bottleneck ( aka Great Filter).
+We survey ocurrent astrobiological missions, trying to anticipate some best and worst outcomes.
 In light of those missions, we focus on extremophiles, early Earth haze, and cryogenic life.

 Our second semester is devoted to cognitive astrobiology and AI in astrobiology.
-We will discuss consciousness, laws of group dynamics, and emergence of language.
+We will discuss problems with anthropocentrism, attempt to find ways to measure the intelligence of animals, wonder about the origins of intelligence, mind-reality relationship and the boundaries of the mind.
+We will explore the exciting field of distributed intelligence, METI languages and potential interstellar conflicts - and discuss how to make friends with extraterrestrials.
 Our examples will cover unique brain of an octopus, the life of ants and naked moles, perception in animals and robots, and video games for space travel.